 A list of deleted groups can be viewed by clicking the Options icon and selecting Show Only Deleted Groups:

 Once your new group is created, the next step would be to add users to it.
-Adobe Sign provides three methods, depending on how many users need to be moved:
+Acrobat Sign provides three methods, depending on how many users need to be moved:

 To assign a single User to a Group: